2003 Acura MDX -- Powertrain - Part 2

 PROPELLER SHAFT AND HALF-SHAFTS

-The two-piece propeller shaft that carries drive torque from the transfer case to the rear-drive unit is made of high-strength steel tubing to permit a smaller diameter.
-Minimizing driveline dimensions improves both ground clearance and interior room.
+The two-piece propeller shaft that carries drive torque from the transfer case to the rear-drive unit is made of high-strength steel tubing to permit a smaller diameter, thereby improving both ground clearance and interior room.
 The cross yokes attached at each end by friction welding are forged steel for high strength and low weight.
 The center support bearing is rubber isolated to block the transmission of driveline noise from the interior of the vehicle.
 A low-friction plunger joint located near the center of the propeller shaft accommodates relative motion between front- and rear-mounted driveline components.
 A tuned-mass damper inside the front portion of the propeller shaft cancels any bending tendency in response to powertrain vibrations.

 Equal-length, front-wheel half-shafts have a plunger joint at their inboard end and a ball-type universal joint at the wheel end.
 Rear half-shafts are similar in design but use a double-offset joint at the inboard end and a ball joint at the outboard end.
 All universal joints are constant-velocity type.